Tips for Cleaning Up Your U-M Google Account

 Once you have deleted files, they will be sent to the shared drive’s Trash.
 Files in Trash will be automatically deleted after 30 days.
 However, files in Trash still count against the shared drive’s storage limit, so it is recommended that you empty the Trash after deleting them.
 Remember, only Managers can permanently delete data in Trash.

-- Select the files you want to permanently delete, click the trash can icon () in the top right, and click Delete forever to confirm.
+• Delete individual files: Select the files you want to delete permanently, click the trash can icon at the top, and click Delete forever to confirm.

 Review membership and permissions

-It is beneficial to review the membership and permissions on a regular basis to ensure that those who should have access to the shared drive and its content are properly kept up to date.
-Remember, all shared drives must have a least one eligible Manager (i.e., faculty, regular staff, or student) to prevent the drive from being deleted.
+It is beneficial to review the membership and permissions regularly to ensure that those with access to the shared drive and its content are properly kept up to date.
+Remember, all shared drives must have at least two eligible Managers (i.e., faculty, regular staff, or students) to prevent the drive from being deleted.

 Additionally, Managers, Content Managers, and Contributors can add or create content in the shared drive.
-Limiting the number of members who can add content to the shared drive can help manage the storage allocation.
+Limiting the number of members who can add content to the shared drive can help manage storage allocation effectively.

-Warning: To help mitigate the deletion of data that is still being used by eligible collaborators at the university, Google shared drives with no eligible Managers (and the content stored in them) become inaccessible to any collaborator or shared drive member within 24 hours of losing eligibility.
-Collaborators have 90 days to contact the ITS Service Center for assistance before the shared drive is deleted.
+Warning: To help mitigate the deletion of data still used by eligible collaborators at the university, Google shared drives with no eligible Managers (and the content stored in them) become inaccessible to any collaborator or shared drive member within 24 hours of losing eligibility.
+Eligible Content Managers have 90 days to claim the shared drive using the ITS Shared Drive Manager tool.

 Delete the shared drive

-If the shared drive and its content are no longer needed by everyone and/or are stored somewhere else, you should delete the shared drive.
-Ensure that any members or collaborators are aware of the upcoming deletions so they have a chance to save content before you delete everything.
+If the shared drive and its content are no longer needed by everyone and/or are stored elsewhere, you should delete the shared drive.
+Ensure that all members and collaborators are aware of the upcoming deletions so they can save any content before it is deleted.

 You must be a Manager of the shared drive to delete it.

-- Click Empty shared drive trash to bulk delete everything from Trash.
+2. Click Empty trash to bulk delete everything from Trash.

-- Click the shared drive's name, and select Delete shared drive from the drop-down.
+3. Click the shared drive's name and select Delete shared drive from the drop-down.

 Clean Up Your Google Mail

 The primary way to clean up your Google Mail (Gmail) is to delete emails that are no longer relevant or needed.
-Additionally, emails with large attachments tend to take up the most space - refer to "Delete emails by size" below for more information.
+Additionally, emails with large attachments consume the most space - refer to "Delete emails by size" below for more information.

-Tip: If you often archive your emails instead of deleting them, you may wish to delete them moving forward.
+Tip: If you often archive your emails instead of deleting them, consider deleting them going forward.
 If there are emails you want to keep, instead of archiving them, you can organize them using Gmail labels.
 (Google does not explicitly label mail that has been archived in Gmail.
 However, you can use the following search query to find your archived mail: has:nouserlabels -in:Sent -in:Draft -in:Inbox.)

-Additionally, you should review the Working with Google Mail documentation for best practices and tips for using Gmail efficiently.
+Additionally, you should review the Working with Google Mail documentation for best practices and tips on using Gmail efficiently.

 Delete emails individually or in bulk

-Google allows you to delete your emails individually or in bulk from anywhere in Gmail (i.e., labels, search results, etc.).
+Google allows you to delete your emails individually or in bulk from anywhere in Gmail (e.g., labels, search results).

 To delete emails individually: